jenseickmeyer/terraform-examples/README.md

 terraform apply
 ```

-By defaut, the infrastructure is created in the AWS region *Europe (Frankfurt)* (eu-central-1).
+By default, the infrastructure is created in the AWS region *Europe (Frankfurt)* (eu-central-1).
 To change this you can overwrite the variable with the value for a different AWS region:

 ```
 terraform apply -var "aws_region=us-east-1"